Skip to main content

 kerberosKeytab: "hive-orange1.keytab"

-• Since Metastore uses Kerberos-based authentication, set metastore/secureMode to true. metastore/kerberosPrincipal and metastore/kerberosKeytab specify the service principal name and the service keytab file, respectively.
+• Since Metastore uses Kerberos authentication, set metastore/secureMode to true. metastore/kerberosPrincipal and metastore/kerberosKeytab specify the service principal and the service keytab file, respectively.

 • hive/createSecret specifies whether or not to create a Secret from files in the directory key and should be set to true.

-• Since HiveServer2 uses Kerberos-based authentication, set hive/authentication to KERBEROS. hive/kerberosPrincipal and hive/kerberosKeytab specify the service principal name and the service keytab file, respectively.
+• Since HiveServer2 uses Kerberos authentication, set hive/authentication to KERBEROS. hive/kerberosPrincipal and hive/kerberosKeytab specify the service principal and the service keytab file, respectively.

 hdfs: